Until the April 26, 2027 deadline.

 How AI-Media Can Help...

 Our solutions are designed to deliver predictable, scalable pricing models that meet the needs of public agencies operating under strict budget cycles.
-With AI-Media, compliance is practical, affordable
+With AI-Media, compliance is practical, affordable (a fraction of the cost of human captioning or audio description services), and scalable.

 Download the ADA Compliance Checklist